deanmalmgren/flo/README.md

 all `creates`, `depends`, and task definitions by hashing the contents of these resources.
 If the contents in any `depends` or the task itself has changed since the last time that task was run, `workflow` will run that task.
+For reference, the hashes of all of the `creates`, `depends`, and workflow task definitions are in `.workflow/state.csv`.

-Oftentimes we do not want to run the entire workflow, but only a particular component of it.
+**specify a particular task.** Oftentimes we do not want to run the entire workflow, but only a particular component of it.
 Like GNU make, you can specify a particular task (either by its `alias` or its `creates`) on the command line like this:

 ```bash
 workflow path/to/some/output/file.txt